-Environmental Licences means all licenses, approvals, and permits necessary for each Party’s business and operations including, but not limited to, those issued by any governmental, local or planning authority where required by any Environmental Legislation.
+Environmental Licences means all licences, approvals and permits necessary for each Party’s business and operations including, but not limited to, those issued by any governmental, local or planning authority where required by any Environmental Legislation.

-Environmental Monitoring Report means the true, accurate and complete report prepared by an appropriately qualified environmental, sustainability consultant appointed by each Party [after consultation with the other Party] on the relevant Party’s compliance with the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines, and the Sustainability Policy, confirming compliance therewith or detailing the non-compliance thereof, together with the remedial action taken to ensure compliance with the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines, and the Sustainability Policy.
+Environmental Monitoring Report means the true, accurate and complete report prepared by an appropriately qualified environmental sustainability consultant appointed by each Party [after consultation with the other Party].
+The report reports on the relevant Party’s compliance with the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines and the Sustainability Policy, confirms compliance therewith or details the non-compliance thereof, together with the remedial action taken to ensure compliance with the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines and the Sustainability Policy.

 Environmental Representations means the representations set out in Clause 1.

-Environmental Standards and Guidelines means such guidelines and performance standards that contain best environmental practices to be implemented by the Parties in the design, construction, installation, operation, maintenance, and/ or decommission (as appropriate) of all their Facilities, Plants, and Equipment, as referred to in the Sustainability Policy, and other guiding regulations and documents listed in the Environmental Action Plan.
+Environmental Standards and Guidelines means such guidelines and performance standards that contain best environmental practices to be implemented by the Parties in the design, construction, installation, operation, maintenance and/ or decommission (as appropriate) of all their Facilities, Plant and Equipment, as referred to in the Sustainability Policy, and other guiding regulations and documents listed in the Environmental Action Plan.

-Facilities, Plants and Equipment means the respective facilities, plants and equipment used by the Parties [and their subcontractors] for the purpose of carrying out their obligations under this Agreement.
+Facilities, Plant and Equipment means the respective facilities, plant and equipment used by the Parties [and their subcontractors] for the purpose of carrying out their obligations under this Agreement.

 Fiscal Year means a one-year period from [1 April] and ending [31 March] for the purposes of tax and accounting.

-Greenhouse Gas Emissions (GHG Emissions) means emissions of Greenhouse Gases over a specified area and period of time, each expressed as a total in units of carbon dioxide equivalent (CO2e) [and calculated in accordance with the GHG Protocol Corporate Accounting and Reporting Standard or such other equivalent and generally recognised greenhouse gas emission calculation methodology].
+Greenhouse Gas (GHG) Emissions means emissions of GHGs over a specified area and period of time, each expressed as a total in units of carbon dioxide equivalent (CO2e) [and calculated in accordance with The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 (as amended periodically) or such other equivalent and generally recognised greenhouse gas emission calculation methodology].

-Sustainability Policy means the Customer’s Sustainability Policy attached at Schedule [X], as amended from time to time and in accordance with Clause 3.
+Sustainability Policy means the Customer’s Sustainability Policy attached at Schedule [●], as amended periodically and in accordance with Clause 3.

-1.1 The Parties acknowledge their common intention in the fulfilment of their obligations under this Agreement to minimise their negative impact on climate change and biodiversity, and to reduce their Greenhouse Gas Emissions [to help [country] achieve its GHG reduction targets/ Net Zero Target].
+1.1 The Parties acknowledge their common intention in the fulfilment of their obligations under this Agreement to minimise their negative impact on climate change and biodiversity, and to reduce their GHG Emissions [to help [country] achieve its GHG reduction targets/ Net Zero Target].

-1.2 The Parties state that they [and their subcontractors] are in substantial compliance with the Environmental Legislation, the Sustainability Policy and the applicable Environmental Standards and Guidelines, with the exception of any action specifically noted in the Environmental Action Plan as still pending with respect to achieving substantial compliance.
-Each Party further represents and warrants that [at the date of this agreement] in the last 6 years, it has not been fined or convicted of any offence involving the environment; nor has it been the subject of any investigation, inquiry or enforcement proceedings regarding any offence or alleged offence of or in connection with damage to the environment.
+1.2 The Parties state that they [and their subcontractors] are in substantial compliance with the Environmental Legislation, the Sustainability Policy and the applicable Environmental Standards and Guidelines, with the exception of any action specifically noted in the Environmental Action Plan as still pending, with respect to achieving substantial compliance.
+Each Party further represents and warrants that [at the date of this Agreement] in the last six (6) years, it has not been fined or convicted of any offence involving the environment, nor has it been the subject of any investigation, inquiry or enforcement proceedings regarding any offence or alleged offence of or in connection with damage to the environment.

 1.3 Each Party represents and warrants that the Environmental Representations are true as at the date of this Agreement, and on the date of the delivery of the Environmental Monitoring Report.

 2.1.
-Each Party shall comply[, and shall require their subcontractors to comply,] with the following obligations set forth below:
+Each Party shall comply[, and shall require their subcontractors to comply,] with the following obligations:

 2.1.2 Each Party shall, within 45 days from the close of each Fiscal Year, provide the other Party with an Environmental Monitoring Report.

-2.1.3 Each Party shall maintain in force all Environmental Licences, and shall comply with and observe all conditions and restrictions contained in or imposed by any such Environmental Licenses.
+2.1.3 Each Party shall maintain in force all Environmental Licences and shall comply with and observe all conditions and restrictions contained in or imposed by any such Environmental Licences.

-2.1.4 Each Party shall use best endeavours to ensure that its Facilities, Plants, and Equipment are designed, built, operated and/or maintained in accordance with the requirements set forth in the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines, and the Sustainability Policy.
+2.1.4 Each Party shall use best endeavours to ensure that its Facilities, Plant, and Equipment are designed, built, operated and/or maintained in accordance with the requirements set forth in the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines and the Sustainability Policy.

-2.1.5 Each Party shall, at the request of the other Party, allow the other Party or the person it designates to visit and inspect its Facilities, Plants and Equipment.
+2.1.5 Each Party shall, at the request of the other Party, allow the other Party or the person it designates to visit and inspect its Facilities, Plant and Equipment.

-2.2 In the event that a Party [or a third party competent authority responsible for enforcing Environmental Legislation] detects any non-compliance with the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines, and/or the Sustainability Policy, and/or any Serious Environmental Incident, that Party shall:
+2.2 If a Party [or a third party competent authority responsible for enforcing Environmental Legislation] detects any non-compliance on its part with the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines, the Sustainability Policy and/or any Serious Environmental Incident, that Party shall:

-2.2.1 subject to Clause 2.2.2, notify the other Party within [five (5) Business Days] from the date of discovery of such non-compliance, or within [forty-eight (48) hours] in the event of a Serious Environmental Incident, providing a reasonably detailed written description of such non-compliance or Serious Environmental Incident, including, but not limited to, an account of the expected environmental damage resulting therefrom;
+2.2.1 subject to Clause 2.2.2, notify the other Party within [five (5) Business Days] from the date of discovery of such non-compliance, or within [48 hours] in the event of a Serious Environmental Incident, providing a reasonably detailed written description of such non-compliance or Serious Environmental Incident, including an account of the expected environmental damage resulting therefrom;

 2.2.2 have the option to remedy any non-compliance that does not amount to a Serious Environmental Incident within five (5) Business Days from the date the non-compliance was detected, if that Party reasonably believes it is possible to do so.
 That Party shall then have a further five (5) Business Days before it is required to notify the other Party of non-compliance in accordance with Clause 2.2.1;